A woman on a couch rests her hands on her face

 Elsewhere, recent data from the National Survey on Drug Use and Health indicate that approximately 20% of adults aged 60-64 and around 11% over age 65 report current binge drinking.
 Furthermore, a 2021 analysis found that 1 in 20 adults aged 65 or older had an alcohol use disorder in the past year.

-While drinking excessively at any age can be detrimental to our health, it’s especially dangerous for older adults given the natural physical and mental changes that occur in our body and mind as we age.
-Let’s take a closer look at the harmful effects of alcohol on the elderly.
+While drinking excessively at any age can be detrimental to our health, elderly alcohol abuse is especially dangerous given the natural physical and mental changes that occur in our body and mind as we age.
+What are the changes in alcohol sensitivity with age?
+And how can we help an elderly alcoholic parent?
+Let’s take a closer look at the harmful effects of alcohol on the elderly and learn to spot the signs of alcohol abuse in older adults.

 Many factors influence alcohol’s effects on our body.
 One of these is age.
 Older adults often have an increased sensitivity to alcohol because they typically metabolize alcohol more slowly.
 As we age, we experience a decline in the activity of dehydrogenase, an enzyme that breaks down alcohol.
 This can lead to relatively increased levels of alcohol in the bloodstream for longer periods of time.